-The 2024 Bonds are authorized to be issued pursuant to the Act, the Multi-Family Housing Revenue Bonds Bond Resolution of the Corporation, adopted July 27, 1993, as amended (the "General Resolution"), and the Three Hundred Sixty-Sixth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2024 Series F-1 and 2024 Series F-2 of the Corporation, adopted November 25, 2024 (the "Supplemental Resolution"; the General Resolution and the Supplemental Resolution being collectively referred to as the "Resolutions").
-The 2024 Bonds are being issued for the purpose of financing the 2024 Series F Mortgage Loans (as defined in the Resolutions).
+The Bonds are authorized to be issued pursuant to the Act, the Multi-Family Housing Revenue Bonds Bond Resolution of the Corporation, adopted July 27, 1993, as amended (the "General Resolution"), and the Three Hundred Sixty-Ninth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2025 Series A of the Corporation, adopted November 25, 2024 (the "Supplemental Resolution"; the General Resolution and the Supplemental Resolution being collectively referred to as the "Resolutions").
+The Bonds are being issued for the purpose of refunding the Prior Bonds (as defined in the Resolutions).

-The 2024 Bonds are dated, mature, are payable, bear interest and are subject to redemption as provided in the Resolutions.
+The Bonds are dated, mature, are payable, bear interest and are subject to redemption as provided in the Resolutions.

-We have not examined nor are we passing upon matters relating to the real and personal property referred to in the mortgages which are to secure the 2024 Bonds.
+We have not examined nor are we passing upon matters relating to the real and personal property referred to in the mortgages which are to secure the Bonds.